evelynrodriguezc/instagram-login-clone/README.md

 * inputs are disbaled
 * inputs styles have:
                  cursor: not allowed
  * inputes doesn't save any info

+## Live Website

+You can visit the live version of the website here: [Smart Home Solutions](https://evelynrodriguezc.github.io/instagram-login-clone/)